-The West 8 team presents a concept for Parque Central.
-The design has been inspired by the Valencian tradition of solid narrative and poetry.
-The design is robust.
-The proposed materials are durable.
+Inspired by the Valencian tradition of solid narrative and poetry, the design is robust and the proposed materials are durable.
 The park reflects today’s strong local identity and is designed for current and future generations.
 Parque Central is a place to meet and enjoy the authentic Valencian tradition.

 The Parque Central proposal has its foundation in the historical evolution of gardens and patios of Valencia.
 The park consists of a sequence of different gardens where water, trees and flowers are elevated to the highest expression of Valencia’s garden history.
 They bring an atmosphere of fertility and of the pleasure that the city exudes.
 A park visit will be an experience of enjoyment and emotions.
 It is a place for contemplation and reflection; allowing intimate moments with nature and exchange with botany.
 But it is also a place of activity, a space for families, children, sports, a stage for shows and culture.